DanielKrawisz/Entropy/Pow.co FAQ.md

 Furthermore, he would not be able to prevent those who didn't fall for his lies from communicating with one another, as happens with moderation on other platforms.
 Those who weren't fooled would just scroll down further in order to get to the good content.
 Eventually, his waste of resources would get the better of him and those who were better at conserving energy would again be able to boost their content to the top position.

-## What is the cost of proof-of-work?

-TL;DR- Energy that could have been used in other things; opportunity cost.
-The cost is energy, and the opportunity cost of energy is motion in general.
-Thus one who signals with proof-of-work has the ability to transform energy and sustain motion.
-It is a machine that won't turn off regardless of the external conditions.

-If a costly signal was truly a signal of fitness, therefore, it must have life and growth as its meaning, which means that life and growth must be the alternatives to the signal.
-In other words, handicaps are always about approaching death.

-Since energy is abstract, the machine is not associated with any particular way of storing energy.
-The fitness to transform energy in general is the ability to transform into whatever is needed.
-Not just that, but it has optimal intelligence in order to understand how to transform.

 ## So on PoW.co, you would expect people to be talking about how to continue to transform energy no matter what happens?

 Exactly, and that is another word for survival.